NativeScript/theme/README.md

 tns run android
 ```

-## Toggle Theme
-* Run the demo, scroll down to "Themes" at the bottom, toggle away
+If you’d like to toggle the color scheme from light to dark, open the sidedrawer, scroll down to "Themes" at the bottom, and toggle away.

 ## Publishing